prt2121/moody-bird-reviewed/README.md

 3. Use an OptionsMenu.
 4. Use sounds correctly.

-**All issues will be addressed by porting from LibGDX custom views to GDK views.**
+**Hopefully, all issues will be addressed by porting from LibGDX custom views to GDK views.**